UeberDaniel/Meadow-Ws2812Display-Driver/README.md

 For the display test function (in the Task Run() function) at least one panel with 8x8 is required.

+Tested with Panles from https://aliexpress.com/item/32944813367.html

+With:
+* 1 x 16x16 panel
+* 4 x 8x8 panel in 1x4, 2x2 and 4x1 orientation
+* 4 x 32x8 panel in 1x4, 2x2 and 4x1 orientation

 TODO:

-* Add support for rotating the display
+* Add support for rotating and flipping the display
+* Add support for other paneltypes (orientation of the lines and rows of the LEDs inside a panel)
 * Add support for the WriteBuffer function